M66B/FairEmail/docs/FAQ-es-rES.md

 <a name="faq14"></a>
 **(14) How can I set up an Outlook / Live / Hotmail account?**

-An Outlook / Live / Hotmail account can be set up via the quick setup wizard and selecting *Outlook*.
+Se puede configurar una cuenta de Outlook / Live / Hotmail a través del asistente de configuración rápida y seleccionando *Outlook*.

 To use an Outlook, Live or Hotmail account with two factor authentication enabled, you need to create an app password.
 See [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) for the details.